Skip to main content

 • You want a policy that builds guaranteed cash value: Whole life insurance offers a cash value component that can grow on an income tax-deferred basis, which makes it a popular savings vehicle.

-• You have dependent family members: If you have dependent family members—particularly lifelong dependent family members, like a child or sibling with disabilities—whole life insurance can offer significant protection.
+• You have dependent family members: If you have dependent family members — particularly lifelong dependent family members, like a child or sibling with disabilities — whole life insurance can offer significant protection.
 You can use life insurance to fund a trust to provide care for your dependent family member.

-Many factors contribute to the cost of a life insurance policy–some you can’t control, others you can.
+Many factors contribute to the cost of a life insurance policy — some you can’t control, others you can.
 The policy type (term or permanent), age, health, gender, driving record, occupation, hobbies, and the amount your loved ones would receive all contribute to the cost.
 By learning what may impact your premiums before you get a life insurance policy quote, you can better understand your options when choosing what’s best for you and your family.
+Here are examples of potential costs by age and gender for $500,000 term and whole life coverage.

 Age*